We are on a mission to restore and improve police/community relationships through value-centric police training and preparation.

 We grow guardians, we don’t build warriors.

 Marc Neal retired after a 20-year law enforcement career.
 He worked 3 years as a detention deputy and the remainder as a municipal police officer.
 Marc was a 15-year member of his department SWAT Team, serving as entry operator, team leader, and explosive breacher.
-He was awarded his agency's Medal of Valor on 2 occasions for actions during SWAT incidents, one for a hostage rescue of two toddlers.
+He was awarded his agency's Medal of Valor on 2 occasions for actions during SWAT incidents, one of which was a hostage rescue of two toddlers.

 Marc was a founding member of his agency's diversity team.
 He facilitated agency and city-wide diversity trainings for several years, including public speaking to groups from elementary schools students to senior citizens.
 With Onyx, Marc also conducts free educational workshops for the public to help them understand the reality of policing, not myth.